jdelic/saltshaker/CERTIFIED_BUILDS.md

 Using SSL client authentication with individual resources
 ---------------------------------------------------------
-The above works well if Vault issues database credentials to your application, because as mentioned, Vault assigns policies to *the issuing CA*.
+The above works well if you use Vault inside your environments *and* on the build server, so that it also issues limited database credentials to your application, because as mentioned, Vault assigns policies to *the issuing CA*.

-However, if you want to use the build-issued certificates to authenticate to services directly, like OpenSMTPD and PostgreSQL, you will run into the problem that each of these services can only trust a single client certificate authority at a time.
+However, if you want to use the build-issued certificates to authenticate to services directly, for example OpenSMTPD and PostgreSQL, you will run into the problem that each of these services can only trust a single client certificate authority at a time.
 So unless you have only a single application, you have two options: